+Admission is competitive and is limited to those meeting minimum admission standards.
 Admission requirements for the M.S. in Athletic Training (Professional Practice Program) candidates are as follows:

-- Bachelor's degree from and accredited institution - Minimum undergraduate GPA 2.75/4.00 - Admission to the ESU Graduate Studies - Submit score on the Graduate Record Exam (GRE) - Letter of intent and statement of professional goals with resume or curriculum vitae - Three letters of recommendation
+- Bachelor's degree from a regionally accredited four-year institution - Official transcripts from all institutions provided on the admission application - Minimum undergraduate GPA 2.75 (4.00 scale) - Admission to the ESU Graduate Athletic Training Professional Practice Program - · Official Graduate Record Examination (GRE) scores

-- Minimum of 50 hours of direct observation of Certified Athletic Trainers in at least two different settings - Reliable transportation

-Successfully complete the following pre-requisite coursework:
+- Letter of intent and statement of professional goals with resume or curriculum vitae - Three letters of recommendation - Documentation of directed observation under the supervision of a Certified Athletic Trainer(s) - For students who do not consider English as their primary language, official scores must be submitted from the IELTS/TOEFL examination - Successful completion of the following pre-requisite coursework